-The benefits described on this page are neither offered nor guaranteed under the contract with the FEHB, but are made available to all enrollees and family members of this Plan.
-The cost of the benefits described on this page is not included in the FEHB premium and any charges for these services do not count toward any FEHB deductibles, or out-of-pocket maximums.
-These benefits are not subject to the FEHB disputed claims procedure.
+The benefits described on this page are neither offered nor guaranteed under the contract with the FEHB Program, but are made available to all enrollees and family members who are members of this Plan.
+The cost of the benefits described on this page is not included in the FEHB premium; any charges for these services do not count toward any FEHB deductibles, out-of-pocket maximum copay charges, etc. These benefits are not subject to the FEHB disputed claims procedures.